Steiynbrodt/Steiynbrodt/README.md

 ## 🧠 What I'm Learning
 - Getting comfortable with networking basics (IP, routing, switching, VLANs)
 - Improving low-level C/C++ skills  maybe at some point assembly
-- Machine learning experiments with PyTorch / TF
-- VEX V5 robotics programming (competition-level)
+- reverse engineering (basics)
+- Malware development (for educational purposes only and i wont make them public repos)
+- getting more comfortable with python

 ---